QuanyuLong/QuanyuLong.github.io/_pages/about.md

 ---
 *    Apr.
 2021, a new paper about how imagination helps machine translation accepted by NAACL 20201.
 *    Jan.
 2021, began my journey at NTU.
+*    Jun.
+2020, I was awarded Zhiyuan Hornor Degree of Bachelor of Engineering in Computer Science and Technology.
 *    Mar.
 2020, began internship at ByteDance AI Lab.
 *    Mar.
 2019, thanks for Prof. [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/) accepting me as an intern at UCLA NLP Lab.
 I'll go to UCLA in Jun.
 2019.
 *    Sep.
 2018, I won Shanghai Scholarship (top 3%).